peppermintbird/nabs-prototype/README.md

 To address this problem, I propose an experiment leveraging Spiking Neural Networks (SNNs).
 SNNs offer advantages in processing sparse and temporal data, potentially effective in analyzing intermittent transit signals.

 ### Goals
+- preprocess available data;
+- study baseline models and existing methods used for exoplanet detection;
-- Augment the data for imbalance
+- augment the data for imbalance;
-- Train small-scale SNN models to analyze subtle changes in the spectrum during transit
+- train small-scale SNN models to analyze subtle changes in the spectrum during transit;
-- Evaluate model's performance over each epoch using sensitivity, specificity, test loss and AUC ROC.
+- evaluate models' performance over each epoch using sensitivity, specificity, test loss and AUC ROC;
+- optimize models;
+- compare SNN's methods with other methods;
+- compare the performance of SNNs with traditional machine learning algorithms;
+- documenting experiments and delivering results.

+### Note
+- I'm looking to refine and narrow down the project's objectives and structure.
+That's why I split it into "phases".
+Right now, I'm in the exploration phase, tapping into time-series modeling, acquainting myself with various forms of astronomical data, and reviewing literature.

 ### Milestones
 - [x] [First model (light curve data from Kepler and snnTorch package)](snn_proto_exo.ipynb)